-Prerequisite: SOC 101 Introductory Sociology or CRM 101 The Criminal Justice System
+Prerequisite: SOC 101 or CRM 101

 This course introduces the field of criminology and provides a broad overview of sociological and interdisciplinary theories for criminal behavior.
 Students investigate several theories and research on crime and consider how they relate to policies for crime prevention and control.
+3 credits deviancy.
+Theoretical formulations regarding deviant behavior are analyzed from sociological and criminological perspectives.
 3 credits